Perfect Chewy Brownies

 Bake for 25 minutes and check for doneness.

-- Use high quality baking chocolate – chocolate chips contain extra stabilizers which prevent them from melting smoothly, so use a baking chocolate bar to melt with the butter.’
+1. Use high-quality baking chocolate – chocolate chips contain extra stabilizers that prevent them from melting smoothly, so use a baking chocolate bar to melt with the butter.

-- Chill your brownie batter!
-This step is a little optional – I’ve made these plenty of times without doing this, but popping the prepared batter in the fridge for 30-60 minutes before baking makes the brownies taste extra rich and decadent after they bake.
+4. Chill your brownie batter!
+This step is a little optional – I’ve made these brownies plenty of times without doing this, but popping the prepared batter in the fridge for 30-60 minutes before baking makes the brownies taste extra rich and decadent after they bake.

-- Don’t overbake the brownies!
+5. Don’t overbake the brownies!
 Our brownies will stay in the pan to cool, so they’ll continue to cook for a little after they come out of the oven.
-As a result, we want them to be just slightly underbaked when we pull them out of the oven — look for a few moist crumbs stuck to your tester.
+As a result, we want them to be just slightly underbaked when we pull them out of the oven — look for moist crumbs stuck to your tester, but not raw blobs of batter.

 More Brownie Recipes: